-In 2023 Social Development Nurol Teknoloji
+Social Development Nurol Teknoloji

 A Diversity, Equality, and Inclusion-Based Approach Nurol Teknoloji's human resources practices are built on the principles of diversity, inclusion, and equal opportunity.
-The company supports employees' competencies and skills through structured training programs.

 Nurol Teknoloji places special emphasis on female employment, and in 2023, the percentage of female employees was 20%.
 As part of its commitment to increasing women's representation in leadership roles, three female employees were promoted from engineering roles to leadership positions, two female employees moved from leadership to supervisory roles, and one female employee was promoted from manager to director.